 Once you know, you can’t “unknow.”
 The realization of what they were planning on doing to themselves financially, went further than how much house they could “afford”.

-All of the sudden, the stunning open concept house with the white kitchen looked like a prison rather than a paradise.
+All of a sudden, the stunning open concept house with the white kitchen looked like a prison rather than a paradise.

 She was choking at this realization.
 They were about to fall into “The American Dream” trap again!
 While they were still bleeding money every month to pay the existing debt, they were contemplating upping the hemorrhaging by choice.